Unit 3 - Practice Quiz

 48 Why are eggs usually gathered frequently (3-4 times a day)?

-A. To count them faster
+A. To cool them down immediately

-B. To prevent broodiness and minimize dirty/cracked eggs
+C. To prevent broodiness and minimize dirty/cracked eggs

-D. To wash them immediately
+D. To count them faster

 49 The critical periods of embryonic mortality during incubation are: